Allyship Resources for Fashion Brands

 This piece by Amanda Mull for The Atlantic on racism and classism in fashion: https://www.theatlantic.com/health/archive/2020/07/fashions-racism-and-classism-are-going-out-style/613906/

 The fashion industry has a long history of systemic racism.
-In recent months, much of the focus by white owned brands is on the representation of BIPOC models, and more diversity in staff.
-Fashion has always had an over representation of a small group of people in brand imagery, magazines, on TV and film- overwhelmingly white (but ironically, fake tan seems to be fine), tall, able bodied, young, cisgender, slender (for women), muscular (for men).
+Since BLM protests and public pressure to change, much of the focus by white owned brands has been on the representation of BIPOC models, and more diversity in staff.
+Fashion has always had an over representation of a small group of people in brand imagery, magazines, on TV and film- overwhelmingly white, tall, able bodied, young, cisgender, slender (for women), muscular (for men).
 Clothing is also designed specifically for people who fit this description, there is little consideration for people who do not.
 Displays of diversity are still often tokenistic, performative, or culturally inappropriate/ appropriated.

-The bigger picture is that many successful fashion brands are owned and run by white people of privilege, who exploit BIPOC in developing countries for cheap labour.
-Lately, there’s a number of fashion brands who have no evidence of ethical manufacturing practices one week, and the next they’re working with BIPOC influencers, have made a one off donation to a charity supporting a BLM related cause, and publicly self-congratulate themselves for being inclusive.
-This is despite not having changed anything about the treatment of BIPOC workers in their supply chain, and are simultaneously exploiting them in the manufacturing process to the extent that would well outweigh any publicly declared contribution they are actually making.
+The bigger picture is that many successful fashion brands are owned and run by white people of privilege, who are exploiting BIPOC in developing countries for cheap labour.
+Lately, there’s a number of fashion brands who have no evidence of ethical manufacturing practices one week, and the next they’re working with BIPOC influencers, have made a one off donation to a charity supporting a BLM related cause, which is a great start.
+But, this is despite not having changed anything about the treatment of BIPOC workers in their supply chain, and are simultaneously exploiting them in the manufacturing process to the extent that would well outweigh any publicly declared contribution they are actually making.
 We have the sale of clothing printed with "empowering" messages that are disempowering for the people who make them.
-Like the hypocrisy of some of the “Black Lives Matter” t-shirts that are currently being sold for as little as $2, that are most likely made by a Person of Colour not earning a living wage.
+Like the hypocrisy of some of the “Black Lives Matter” or women’s rights t-shirts that are sold for as little as $2, that are most likely made by BIPOC women in developing countries who are not earning a living wage.

 I know some brands are legitimately making changes in their supply chain, or trying to set them up ethically from the start, and this is a campaign that I do believe in.
 However, the “Who Made My Clothes” and similar campaigns can be abused by brands who are not yet big enough to be held publicly accountable in databases like The Fashion Transparency Index (though even then, for many of the global brands who are listed in the Index, or similar databases like Good On You, transparency and a commitment to ethics is still not a priority).
 Brands who are not yet under scrutiny, do not need to make any changes to their manufacturing practices to ask a factory worker to hold up a sign, smile and take a photo.
 Which they will do, because their livelihood depends on it- even if they are being mistreated or inadequately paid.
 With that photo, brands who are not transparent are not held accountable by their customers, for their failure to create any meaningful political/ social corporate responsibility policies and actually implement them.
 For brands manufacturing responsibly, we need to consider how we can demonstrate this by increasing transparency with our business practices.